18F/ux-guide/README.md

 ---

-#### Under development
+#### We're always refining this guide

-This guide is currently under development.
 It is a living guide that will continue to be added to and updated over time.
 You can review [our goals](https://github.com/18F/ux-guide/wiki/Goals), [preview the site on Federalist](https://federalist-48b3228b-0241-4802-9442-e08ff5c3e680.app.cloud.gov/site/18f/ux-guide/), [contribute](https://github.com/18F/ux-guide/blob/master/CONTRIBUTING.md) or get a general overview below.

 ---